-A case study is a powerful tool in research and education, offering deep insights into complex phenomena through the lens of a single subject or group.
-Case studies zoom in to the details of a specific situation, examining context, history, and behavior to reveal certain patterns and highlight practical applications of theories.
+A case study offers deep insights into complex phenomena through the lens of a single subject or group.
+It zooms into the details of a specific situation, examining context, history, and behavior to reveal certain patterns and highlight practical applications of theories.

 A case study in research can be used when: